Successful participation trade fairs

 - relevant international business directories

-- the member lists of some relevant industry associations in your best market(s)
+- the member lists of some relevant industry associations in your preferred market(s)

-Consider sending a “Save the Date”-email, as well as attractive written invitations.
+Consider sending a “Save the Date”-email and well written invitations.
 Try to be creative in your invitations.
 With an attractive invitation you will differentiate yourself and generate interest.
 Dare to be different.
 Additionally, you could also make a personal phone call shortly before the start of the fair.

 Last but not least, make sure you use your website and relevant social media channels for promoting your trade fair visit.
 You can present an appointment form on your website to invite buyers directly making appointments with you at the fair.